-4.1C Liaison with the Aboriginal Community ommunity Council will liaise with the Council will liaise with: Council will liaise with: MBB/ 0 Aboriginal Heritage is protected in consultation with Aboriginal community concerning the National Parks and Wildlife MPL the traditional Aboriginal owners of the land. management of sites on Service community and Crown land. the Metropolitan Local Aboriginal Land Council and other relevant Local Aboriginal Land Councils other Aboriginal groups.
+Council will liaise with the Council will liaise with: Aboriginal community concerning Aboriginal of sites on Service . diiith National Parks and Wildlife MPL MBB/ MPL 0 Aboriginal Heritage is protected in consultation with the traditional Aboriginal owners of the land. • • Service the Metropolitan Local Aboriginal Land Council and other relevant Local Aboriginal Land Councils other Aboriginal groups.